saidaHF/InitiationToPython/README.md

 ## Course contents:

-- [Slides](pythonIntro-slides.odp) for the course (they are just and index of topics that will be explained in practice.
+- [Slides](slides.md) for the course (they are just and index of topics that will be explained during the lessons.
 - Proposed [exercises](exercises) and my [solutions](exercises/cheat) to them

 ## Participant requirements